solsw/slicehelper/README.md

-# sliceshelper
+# slicehelper

-Helpers for Go slices.
+Helpers for Go slice.